schluppeck/dafni/matlab-images.md

 ### `plot()` throws errors

 - if you get weird errors from `plot()` then check whether you are doing the right thing to get a 1-d vector for plotting (maybe check with `size()`?!)

+## if you don't have the `feat` folder

+You can try to download [my version from this link](https://uniofnottm-my.sharepoint.com/:u:/g/personal/denis_schluppeck_nottingham_ac_uk/EdBs0igKBxdJsf3EEGfRtLQBIOP-PMBGmR9q79K-NzhUPQ?e=5FMC2c)
+ [requires UoN login]